kbailey117/WordPressServer/README.md

 # RDS Setup
 Create a MySQL RDS database and make sure the unique name is put into the .env file you cloned from repository.
 # ALB Setup
-Create target group for HTTP
+Create target group for HTTP initially
 # Route 53 DNS Setup
+Under your hosted zone, create a record and enable "Alias" option.
+Choose your endpoint, Region, and ensure you've selected your ALB.

 # To be inserted into wp-config.php file for SSL routing
      if (isset($_SERVER['HTTP_X_FORWARDED_PROTO']) && $_SERVER['HTTP_X_FORWARDED_PROTO'] === 'https') {
           $_SERVER['HTTPS'] = 'on';
      }